 Whenever possible, Spectator issues were scanned from the original paper versions, and high-quality, color digital reproductions were generated.
 State of the art optical character recognition, automatic text parsing software, and a powerful search and display system, provided by Digital Data Divide and Digital Library Consulting respectively, allow for article-level access as well as full text searching of the entire Archive.
 The project, which is being jointly funded by the Libraries and the Spectator, has been a challenging one because many of the original volumes required paper repair and conservation as a result of their fragile condition and years of use.

 The Archive is the result of a unique partnership between the Columbia Spectator and the University Archives, a unit of Columbia University Libraries.
-Within the Libraries, the project was carried out by the Preservation and Digital Conversion Division and the Libraries Digital Program Division.
+Within the Libraries, the project was carried out by the Preservation and Digital Conversion Division and the Digital Library & Scholarly Technologies division (formerly the Libraries Digital Program Division).
 The project also benefits from shared technology resources provided by Cornell University Libraries under the auspices of the Columbia/Cornell 2CUL partnership.